gantoreno/nockwise/README.md

 & deployed with [Deno](https://deno.com/) using
 [Deno crons](https://deno.com/blog/cron).

+> [!WARNING]
+> Knockwise is a **very hacky** utility and **not recommended** for other usages
+> other than experimental ones.
+Be mindful before setting it up and
+> tying it up to you account, as the consequences or ban risks from Slack are
+> still unclear.

 ## Why a Clockwise knock-off?

 Nockwise allows you to get the basic Clockwise features without having to create